-- (a) The Senior Supervisor must submit the completed Supervisor's Certificate (available from the Postgraduate Studies website) within ten working days of the thesis being submitted for examination.
-The Supervisor's Certificate is sent to examiners alongside the thesis and hence any delay in the submission of this certificate delays the examination process. - (b) Two examiners shall be recommended by the Senior Supervisor, considered by the departmental/school postgraduate research committee or coordinator of postgraduate research, and nominated on the PhD "Examiners Request" Form (available from the Postgraduate Studies Website) by the Head of Department/School or postgraduate coordinator for approval by the Dean of Postgraduate Research.
-Examiners should be nominated on the basis of their expertise in the research domain and/or methodologies used in the thesis.
-Nominations must be received no later than 10 working days after submission of the thesis.
-Normally one of the examiners will be from New Zealand.
-In choosing the overseas examiner, familiarity with the New Zealand system for PhD theses should be taken into account.
-At the same time an oral examination
+- (a) The senior supervisor must submit the completed Supervisor's Certificate, available from the Postgraduate Studies website, within seven days of notification by the Postgraduate Office of the thesis having been submitted for examination.
+The Supervisor's Certificate is sent to examiners along with the thesis. - (b) Two examiners shall be recommended by the senior supervisor and nominated on the PhD "Examiners Request" Form, available from the Postgraduate Studies website, by the Head or postgraduate coordinator of a Department/ School for approval by the Dean of Postgraduate